 - MTU Cork: Hospitality Studies (MT654)

 - MTU Cork: Hospitality Management (MT554)

 - MTU Cork: Culinary Arts (MT555)

 Great progression opportunities Higher Education colleges.
-Special arrangements in place with MTU Cork (CCPS), MTU Kerry and Waterford IT for preferential entry for College of Commerce students.
-Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
+Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU(Waterford & Carlow) for preferential entry for students of Morrisons Island locations.
 See Progressions for details.

 Kitchen staff in bars, hotels and restaurants, contract caterers, bakeries, tea rooms and cafes, kitchens in hospitals and nursing homes, B&Bs and deli managers.

 - Fees: €550 including QQI examination fees.
 (Medical card holders exempt from €50).
 See Payment for details.

 - QQI Level 5 Certificate in Professional Cookery 5M2088

 - QQI Component Maths 5N1833 (available as option in evening for learners needing Maths for progression)

 - Work Experience: Students must fulfill a minimum of 40 days work practice which is carried out 1 day per week in our training kitchen and restaurant and in a block placement in an industrial setting